Meg 2: The Trench: Release

+Theatrical

 Meg 2: The Trench was released by Warner Bros.
 Pictures in the United States on August 4, 2023.
 The film had its world premiere at the Shanghai International Film Festival on June 9, 2023.

 Home media

 Meg 2: The Trench was released on digital download on August 25, 2023, on the streaming service Max on September 29, and was released on Ultra HD Blu-ray, Blu-ray and DVD on October 24, 2023, by Warner Bros.
 Home Entertainment.

 Reception

 Box office

 Meg 2: The Trench grossed $82.6 million in the United States and Canada, and $315.2 million in other territories, for a worldwide total of $397.8 million.

 In the United States and Canada, Meg 2: The Trench was projected to gross $20–30 million from 3,503 theaters in its opening weekend.
 It made $12 million on its first day, including $3.2 million from Thursday night previews.
 It went on to debut to $30 million, finishing second behind holdover Barbie.
 The film made $12.8 million and $6.7 million in its second and third weekends, finishing in fourth and sixth, respectively.